noveltylanterns/fingers/fingers-protocol-draft.md

 ## 13. Target and Relay Mapping

+**NOTE: ChatGPT generated this.
+It doesn't look quite right to us as far as relay mapping worked in the original finger:// protocol.
+There is more research to be done on this section before it can be considered close.**

 If no target path is present, the emitted request is empty.

 If a target is present, the final path segment is the terminal target.